sarasocial/sarasocial.github.io/README.md

 ## Usage

-here is how to use my website. type in [sarasoci.al](https://sarasoci.al) into your address bar and hit enter. or click it. the choice is yours. after that congrats you are now on my website
+here is how to use my website. type [sarasoci.al](https://sarasoci.al) into your address bar and hit enter. or click the link. after that congrats you are now on my website

 ## Changelog